SqlToys/SqlFormatter-OBSOLETE/README.md

 * test method: parse query to a tree, list that tree to text, then compare source and result text with uppercase and wo. white spaces

 ## Things to do
+### General ideas
+* format of script selected part or even selected part of single query
+* inscript tags with used format options, required to apply same formatting rules to edited queries
+* keep comments, now they are removed while formatting
+* general parser rework to support BNF grammar definitions (biggest task)
 ### Soon
 * xml output of parsed tree, and xml reader to script an xml back +small dedicated tools for those tasks -- <B>DONE</B>.
 * parsing of functional blocks (functions, procedures and triggers)